UniversalDependencies/docs/treebanks/vep_vwt/vep_vwt-pos-NUM.md

 ## Morphology

-The form / lemma ratio of `NUM` is 1.111111 (the average of all parts of speech is 1.538660).
+The form / lemma ratio of `NUM` is 1.111111 (the average of all parts of speech is 1.550649).

-The 1st highest number of forms (2) was observed with the lemma “kaks'”: <em>kaht, kaks'</em>.
+The 1st highest number of forms (2) was observed with the lemma “kaksʼ”: <em>kaht, kaksʼ</em>.

 The 2nd highest number of forms (1) was observed with the lemma “15”: <em>15</em>.